 Who Is Lincoln Heritage?

 Lincoln Heritage Life Insurance Company was founded in 1963 and is headquartered in Phoenix, Arizona.
-They’re a niche life insurance provider specializing solely in final expense life insurance for seniors.
+They specialize solely in final expense life insurance for seniors.
 Their flagship product?
 The Funeral Advantage Life Insurance Program.

 They claim to pay more burial insurance claims than any other provider in the U.S., and they’re known for fast claims once all paperwork is submitted.
 But quantity doesn’t always equal quality—and it certainly doesn’t guarantee value.
 Legitimate reviews and independent agents often highlight concerns about pricing and underwriting practices.